What we do

 Who we are

-The increasing size and complexity of experimental data sets in virology, coupled with the need to integrate newly generated data with existing public data sets and perform meta-analysis, necessitates high levels of computational expertise in contemporary biology.
+The increasing size of experimental data sets in virology, coupled with the need to integrate newly generated data with existing public data sets and perform meta-analysis, necessitates high levels of computational expertise in contemporary biology.
 Dedicated computational/data-driven research teams are thus a necessity in successful research institutes.
 The increasing size and complexity of data sets also necessitate the increased use of data science/machine learning approaches in our research.
 Our bioinformatics group is comprised of a team of research scientists who support the bioinformatics research needs of the CVR and have their own independent research interests, postdocs who are dedicated to specific research projects, independently funded research fellows and PhD students who work with our team and supervisors across the University of Glasgow.
 These individuals are from a range of training background from computer science, maths and biological sciences.
-Most have attended a Masters-level course in bioinformatics or a related discipline, and have a PhD in virology related research.
+Most have attended a Masters-level course in bioinformatics or a related discipline, and/or have a PhD in virology related research.
 See Our People for more details.